-Course Content

-AS Level A2 Level At AS Level you will study: At A2 Level you will study: AS 1: Forces, Energy and Electricity A2 1: Deformation of Solids, Thermal Physics, Circular Investigates physical quantities and scalars and vectors, Motion, Oscillations and Atomic and Nuclear Physics which are required in all branches of the subject.
+Course Content AS Level A2 Level At AS Level you will study: At A2 Level you will study: AS 1: Forces, Energy and Electricity A2 1: Deformation of Solids, Thermal Physics, Circular Investigates physical quantities and scalars and vectors, Motion, Oscillations and Atomic and Nuclear Physics which are required in all branches of the subject.
 Builds on the mechanics foundation in Unit AS 1.
 Students explore Newtonian mechanics and electricity.
 Thermal Physics connects the properties of gases to the basic principles of kinetic theory.
-AS 2: Waves, Photons and Astronomy Examines ideas about waves and introduces quantum A2 2: Fields, Capacitors and Particle Physics theory and the concept of wave-particle duality.
-Shows students how action-at-a-distance forces arise between bodies that are separated from one another.
-AS 3: Practical Techniques and Data Analysis Gives students the opportunity to develop practical A2 3: Practical Techniques and Data Analysis techniques, including analysis, evaluation, design and Builds students' essential practical techniques. communication.
+AS 2: Waves, Photons and Astronomy Examines ideas about waves and introduces quantum A2 2: Fields, Capacitors and Particle Physics techniques, including analysis, evaluation, design and between bodies that are separated from one another.

+AS 3: Practical Techniques and Data Analysis Gives students the opportunity to develop practical